Why you’ll love this recipe

 To slightly thicken the sauce mix the tapioca flour with water and add to the pot.
 Mix well to combine.
 Lastly, add (optional) a handful of chopped cilantro.

-Serve in tacos, sandwiches, on salads or as is.
+Finally, serve in tacos, sandwiches, on salads or as is.
+Get creative!

 What to serve with this dish